What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 CGU will forward your PhD applications to SCGH for review upon receipt of an unofficial copy or fax of your test score report.
 However, all admissions decisions will remain provisional until official scores are received directly from the administering institution.

-If I have previously completed a graduate level degree do I still need to take the GRE?
+If I have previously completed a graduate level degree do I still need to take a standardized test?

 How do I apply to a dual-degree program?

 In addition to applying to SCGH, MPH students interested in pursuing a dual degree must make a separate application to the respective school housing the other degree of choice.
 Acceptance into one degree program does not ensure acceptance into the other.
 Both schools will require a separate application.
-If you are admitted into SCGH and are not admitted to the other school, you may still enroll in our school.
-Applicants to accelerated and dual degrees (i.e., BA/MPH, MBA/MPH, MA/MPH) must apply through the SOPHAS portal.
+If you are admitted into SCGH and are not admitted to the other school, you may still enroll in SCGH.
+Applicants to accelerated and dual degrees (i.e., BA/MPH, MBA/MPH, MA/MPH) must apply to the MPH program through the SOPHAS portal.

 Can I apply for the spring semester?

-Yes, both the MPH and PhD programs accept Spring applicants.
+Yes, both the MPH and doctoral programs accept spring applicants.

 If I am accepted how can I defer my acceptance to the following year?
 How long may I defer my application?